Diacius/Setting-Up-A-Homelab/README.md

 ---

 ## First Decisions
-One of the first things you need to do, is decide how to run your homelab
+One of the first things you need to do, is decide how to run your homelab.
+You have two main options, you can either
+-